Best Hiking Watch For The Trail Less Traveled

 1. Barometric Pressure

-An altimeter barometer watch uses the atmospheric pressure of your surroundings to calculate your approximate location above sea level.
-This is based on a simple observation of the natural world – that atmospheric pressure decreases as altitude increases.
+An altimeter barometer watch uses atmospheric pressure to calculate your approximate location above sea level based on the premise that atmospheric pressure decreases as altitude increases.

 Barometric altimeter watches, however, will only give you an approximate elevation since temperature variations and local weather conditions also influence atmospheric pressure, resulting in some uncertainty on your precise altitude.